JoeCameron1/RemoteControlledObjectDetection/README.md

 Interacting with the Leap Motion controller can trick the human brain into “feeling” like part of the system, rather than traditional methods that very much reinforce that you are operating a foreign system.
 It is insightful to see the effects on users that these intuitive interactions (via the Leap Motion controller) allowed when operating a versatile object- detection system of this nature.

-This project was developed with [Processing](https://processing.org), two [Arduino Uno microcontrollers](https://www.arduino.cc), and of course the [Leap Motion sensor](https://www.ultraleap.com/product/leap-motion-controller/) and its accompanying software libraries.
+This project was developed with [Processing](https://processing.org), two [Arduino Uno microcontrollers](https://www.arduino.cc), and of course the [Leap Motion Controller](https://www.ultraleap.com/product/leap-motion-controller/) and its accompanying software libraries.
-The Leap Motion sensor acts as a main input to the system, where it can track users’ hands to move/activate hardware components connected to the Arduino microcontrollers or change settings of the system software in Processing.
+The Leap Motion Controller acts as a main input to the system, where it can track users’ hands to move/activate hardware components connected to the Arduino microcontrollers or change settings of the system software in Processing.
 The software developed in Processing acts as a central hub for the entire system, and also serves as one of the main outputs of the system as it displays a live camera feed and continuously provides feedback to users via a display screen.

 ## How to run the Touch-Free Remote-Controlled Object Detection Rig and Processing Sketch Code